Sa Chen: Biography

 Both of Chen's parents were members of an art troupe in the People's Liberation Army, and later transferred to the Performing Arts Group of Chongqing City.
 Her father played the French horn, and her mother was a ballet dancer.

 She began to study the violin at the age of five, but soon switched to piano.
-Her first piano teacher was Dan Zhaoyi, who also taught Yundi Li, and she pursued further studies with Joan Havill at the Guildhall School of Music and Drama.
+Her first piano teacher was Dan Zhaoyi, who also taught Yundi Li and Zee Zee.
+Later, she pursued further studies with Joan Havill at the Guildhall School of Music and Drama.
 She also received coaching from Fou Ts'ong for a period after the 1996 Leeds Piano Competition.

 Chen has performed with conductors Sir Simon Rattle, Leonard Slatkin, Yu Long and Edo de Waart among others.
-Musicians she has performed with include Lin Choliang Gidon Kremer and Nicolai Znaider.
+Musicians she has performed with include Lin Choliang, Gidon Kremer and Nicolai Znaider.

 She was a member of the jury of the XVIII International Chopin Piano Competition in 2021.